 Another bigger problem is whether the company has simply gotten too big, too fast.
 Since IPO, the constant commentary has been profit warnings.
-There has been scant evidence that these have paid off, with the cash proceeds from IPO and consolidated results helping mask other issues.
+There has been scant evidence that these have paid off.
+Cash proceeds from IPO and consolidated results have helped mask other issues.
 At the very least, the market hasn’t really warmed to the supposed synergies generated.
 With H2 looking as it is, it suggests that the momentum is downward.

 Additionally the enlarged group size adds an element of instability to proceedings.
-There are now a lot of assets and liability in play, and adverse events could make cashflow a problem, which is quite ironic seeing as the original FFI business sought to iron out those problems for film producers.
+There are now a lot of assets and liabilities in play.
+Adverse events could make cashflow a problem.
+This is quite ironic seeing as the original FFI business sought to iron out those problems for film producers.

 From a practical point of view the spread here will be large to purchase this share.
 And at this price point there may even be a temptation for the owners to take it private again.
 At the moment I see it as too complicated, and needs time to see how the acquisitions bed in.
 3/5.